 National Park Service, Texas.

 13,000 years ago, this site was well-known by mammoth hunters as a source of flint for tools.
-Centuries passed but the colorful flint never lost its value and usefulness in the Texas Panhandle.
-Gain a sense of how integral this site was to the survival, commerce and culture of the High Plains.
-Visit Alibates Flint Quarries to see the many colors of the beautiful Alibates Flint.
+Centuries passed, but the colorful flint never lost its value or usefulness in the Texas Panhandle.
+Learn how important this site was to the survival, commerce and culture of the people of the High Plains.

 Alibates Flint Quarries is located approximately 35 miles north of Amarillo, Texas.
 From I-40 in Amarillo, take Lakeside exit north towards Lake Meredith National Recreation Area.
 Exit on TX 136 north towards Borger.
 After about 30 miles, turn west from TX 136 onto Cas Johnson Road.
 Park Service signs will be visible.
 Proceed approximately 3 miles to "Y" intersection and bear to right.
 Go northwest approximately 2 miles to the Alibates Flint Quarries National Monument Visitor Center.